Info on tipping, news sources, snacks, dining attire, laundry facilities and more

-When in Iceland, we recommend picking up a copy of The Reykjavík Grapevine, a publication in English available for free at coffee houses, book stores and other locations.
+When you visit Iceland, we recommend picking up a copy of The Reykjavík Grapevine, a publication in English available for free at coffee houses, book stores and other locations.
 This is a good source for art and cultural events, music and restaurant reviews and amusing articles on local topics.

 Iceland Review is another good option for Icelandic news in English and German.

 The cost of service and VAT is included in all prices at restaurants, hotels, taxis, hairdressers, etc. Tipping is therefore not customary in Iceland, but is nonetheless appreciated when offered.

 Keep Iceland tidy

 Please help us keep Iceland clean!
 We urge everyone to please leave all areas in the same or better condition than they found them.